tamhub/dalila-dashboard-documentation/docs/features/auth.md

 # Authentication

-We use Single Sign On (SSO) using Nafath to authenticate the user.
+We use Single Sign On (SSO) to authenticate the user.

 ## 0Auth2

-We follow the [0Auth](https://oauth.net/2/) protocol to integrate the SSO flow with Nafath.
+We follow the [0Auth](https://oauth.net/2/) protocol to integrate the SSO.
 For more detailed info refer to:

 - [0Auth Documentation](https://oauth.net/2/)
 - Saudi Smart ID Integration Guide